learn-co-curriculum/hs-strings-mini-lab/README.md

 ?: It's backwards day!
 How would you print "backwards" backwards?
 [-]

-?: Wouldn't it be great if there was a string method that always capitalized the first letter of each word?
-There is! "make it capitalize the first letter of each word in this string!"
+?: Wouldn't it be great if there was a string method that always capitalized the first letter of a string?
+There is! "make it capitalize the first letter in this string!"
 [-]

 ?: How much do we love "Ruby"?
 So much that we want to say it in all caps AND backwards.
 How would you do this?